Fluid inclusion trapping from heterogeneous

 As the epithermal fluid boils, changing much of the liquid to vapour, the volume of the liquid is drastically reduced and all the solutes in the parent fluid, including silica, are concentrated into this reduced liquid volume.
 The silica concentration exceeds saturation, but cannot become supersaturated because of the great turbulence in the boiling fluid and so silica is deposited rapidly at a rate to match the rate of boiling.
 Under these conditions of rapid deposition, the quartz is full of crystal defects, which become fluid inclusions when they are sealed over by continuing quartz growth.
 These "defect type" inclusions trap the parent fluid liquid phase, as well as mixtures of the liquid and gas phases.
 Gas filled inclusions are also trapped when a gas bubble attaches to a crystal growth surface and forces the quartz to deposit around it.
 These inclusions may well show a spherical shape due to the original shape of the bubble in the liquid and they trap only the gas phase with none or very little of the liquid phase that was of course also present.
 Overall these boiling systems are dominated by defect type inclusions which contain both liquid and gas phases from the parent fluid.
 Consequently the boiling fluid inclusion assemblage data could give bimodal data distributions.
 But there is no certainty that all boiling systems will show bimodal data distribution plots and the lack of such bimodal plots cannot prove the absence of boiling.

 However, immiscible gas fluid systems (multi-component), which did not boil, do not deposit silica so quickly and this can give a very different appearance to the fluid inclusion assemblages.
-This difference in the rate of silica deposition can lead to preferential trapping of one of the 2 phases present because the liquid rich inclusions occur as "defect type" inclusions and the gas rich inclusions occur as "interference type" inclusions and the mechanism of formation of these 2 types of inclusions are almost completely independent of one another.
-Slow silica deposition will give very few crystal defects and therefore no way to trap the dominant liquid phase as inclusions.
+As CO2 is exsolved from the parent fluid, the solubility of silica in the aqueous component fluid actually increases, which dramatically slows or even prevents the deposition of silica and trapping of fluid inclusions.
+This very slow silica deposition can lead to preferential trapping of one of the 2 phases present because the liquid rich inclusions occur as "defect type" inclusions and the gas rich inclusions occur as "interference type" inclusions and the mechanism of formation of these 2 types of inclusions are almost completely independent of one another.
+Deposition of silica may become diffusion limited and very slow, which will give very few crystal defects and therefore no way to trap the dominant liquid phase as inclusions.
 But gas bubbles will be efficiently trapped by interference with the deposition of quartz, which is forced to deposit around the bubbles which then become pure gas filled inclusions.
 Consequently it is unlikely that plots of such immiscible gas fluid inclusion assemblage data would be bimodal, despite this being a true heterogeneous fluid system.
 It is quite possible that only fluid inclusions of the minor CO2 gas phase are trapped with no inclusions of the dominant aqueous phase.

 SummaryAlthough boiling epithermal aqueous fluids and immiscible gas bearing (CO2) aqueous fluids are both heterogeneous fluid systems, the inclusion assemblages trapped in these systems differ markedly because the inclusion assemblages trapped are greatly influenced by the rate of silica deposition as the inclusion cavities are sealed up.
 The rapid silica deposition in turbulent boiling systems may give inclusion assemblages that contain a full range of mixtures of the phases present in the original system.
 But the slow silica deposition typical of mesothermal quartz vein systems which contain enough CO2 and low enough temperatures for immiscibility to occur, will preferentially trap individual phases rather than both phases or a range of mixtures.
 One important case of this selective trapping gives assemblages of pure CO2 inclusions without any associated aqueous inclusions, even though water was the dominant phase in the parent fluid.
 This can easily lead to misguided interpretations of the nature of the source fluids, as seen in the incorrect assertion of a non-aqueous fluid as the source for the quartz vein and gold in Ghana.

 Interpretative methods based upon single component (H2O) heterogeneous fluid systems (boiling) cannot be used to understand the very different multi-component, immiscible gas (CO2 and H2O) heterogeneous systems (non-boiling).
-Doing so completely ignores the complex effects of immiscibility in the fluid.
+Doing so completely ignores the complex effects of variable silica deposition rates, selective trapping and immiscibility in the fluid.

 See also: Disproportionate inclusion trapping from heterogeneous fluids